Three killed, seven injured in Quetta blast

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-QUETTA: Three persons were killed and seven others injured in a blast at the Mission Chowk area of provincial capital on Tuesday.
-According to police sources, an explosion took place at the Mission Chowk which left three people dead and seven injured.
+QUETTA: As many as three persons were killed and seven others injured in a blast at Mission Chowk area of provincial capital Tuesday.
+According to police sources, an explosion took place at Mission Chowk which left three people dead and seven injured.
 The bodies and the injured were shifted to the Civil Hospital’s trauma centre.
-Security forces, including police personnel and bomb disposal squad team, reached the site and cordoned off the entire area and started an investigation.
+Security forces including police personnel and bomb disposal squad team reached the site and cordoned off the entire area and started investigation.

-QUETTA: Three persons were killed and seven others injured in a blast at the Mission Chowk area of provincial capital on Tuesday.
-According to police sources, an explosion took place at the Mission Chowk which left three people dead and seven injured.
+QUETTA: As many as three persons were killed and seven others injured in a blast at Mission Chowk area of provincial capital Tuesday.
+According to police sources, an explosion took place at Mission Chowk which left three people dead and seven injured.
 The bodies and the injured were shifted to the Civil Hospital’s trauma centre.
-Security forces, including police personnel and bomb disposal squad team, reached the site and cordoned off the entire area and started an investigation.
+Security forces including police personnel and bomb disposal squad team reached the site and cordoned off the entire area and started investigation.